Hôtel de Besenval: The Besenval era is coming to an end: The Comtesse de Moreton de Chabrillan

-It was the son of the Comtesse de Moreton de Chabrillan Aimé Jacques Marie Constant Guigues, Comte de Moreton de Chabrillan, Chambellan to Emperor Napoleon by decree of 21 December 1809, whom Napoleon created Comte de l'Empire by letters patent of 19 January 1811, who, in 1822, brought all the decorative elements of the baron's nymphaeum to the Château de Digoine and used them to adorn the entrance hall and the grand staircase of the château.
+It was the son of the Comtesse de Moreton de Chabrillan Aimé Jacques Marie Constant Guigues, Comte de Moreton de Chabrillan, Chambellan to Emperor Napoleon by decree of 21 December 1809, whom Napoleon created Comte de l'Empire by letters patent of 19 January 1811, who, in 1822, brought all the decorative elements of the baron's nymphaeum to the Château de Digoine.
+He used them to adorn the entrance hall and the grand staircase of the château.
 One of the reasons for moving the works of art may have been that they were becoming increasingly damaged by the humidity in the nymphaeum at the Hôtel de Besenval.
-Most of these decorative elements were made by Claude Michel, such as the two reliefs depicting erotic scenes, which have been part of the collections of the Louvre since 1986 and 1987 respectively.
+Most of these decorative elements were made by Claude Michel, such as the two reliefs depicting erotic scenes, which have been part of the collections of the Louvre since 1986 and 1987, respectively.
 These two reliefs were installed three times in different residences: First in the Hôtel de Besenval, then in the Château de Digoine (where they were each cut into two pieces and presented in four fragments) and then in the Hôtel de Sourdeval-Demachy, also called Hôtel de Wendel, (where they were again reassembled into two reliefs, back to their original size).
 When the reliefs finally became part of the Louvre's collections, they were extensively restored.

 The family de Moreton de Chabrillan and their descendants kept the Hôtel de Besenval in their possession until 1925.
 In later years they also rented it out, including to members of the family Bonaparte.

 The transformation of the Hôtel de Besenval and the arrival of the family Bonaparte

-View from the Salon de la tapisserie with its mirrored doors to the Salon des perroquets and further to the Salon des ministres (Chambre du maître).
-The Salon des perroquets is named after the painting with a parrot in the trumeau mirror above the fireplace and after the paintings on the overdoors which show parrots as well.
+View from the Salon de la tapisserie, its mirrored doors opening onto the Salon des perroquets and further to the Salon des ministres (Chambre du maître).
+The Salon des perroquets takes its name from the parrot painting in the trumeau mirror above the fireplace and the parrot motifs in the overdoor paintings.
 These paintings were all installed in the last quarter of the 19th century.
 It was in this room, where the Baron de Besenval had gathered his guests for dinner on 16 March 1778 in the course of the affair: An Incident at the Opera Ball on Mardi Gras in 1778, including the Comte d'Artois, the Duc de Polignac and the Chevalier de Crussol.

-It was in 1862 (construction plans dated 25 July 1862) and in 1866 respectively (construction work carried out), at the time when the Hôtel de Besenval belonged to Marie Jacqueline Sidonie, Marquise de Montholon-Sémonville, née Guigues de Moreton de Chabrillan (1810–1890), daughter of Aimé Jacques Marie Constant Guigues, Comte de Moreton de Chabrillan, and her husband Louis François Alphonse, Marquis de Montholon-Sémonville, Prince d'Umbriano del Precetto (1808–1865), Chevalier de la Légion d'honneur, that the corps de logis was altered to its present appearance after the design of the architect P. Chabrier.
+It was in 1862 (construction plans dated 25 July 1862) and in 1866 (construction work carried out), at a time when the Hôtel de Besenval belonged to Marie Jacqueline Sidonie, Marquise de Montholon-Sémonville, née Guigues de Moreton de Chabrillan (1810–1890), daughter of Aimé Jacques Marie Constant Guigues, Comte de Moreton de Chabrillan, and her husband Louis François Alphonse, Marquis de Montholon-Sémonville, Prince d'Umbriano del Precetto (1808–1865), Chevalier de la Légion d'honneur, that the corps de logis was altered to its present appearance, following a design by the architect P. Chabrier.
 The house was enlarged with another floor and an attic with a comble à la Mansart.